retep998/winapi-rs/CONTRIBUTING.md

       other header.
 * Sometimes a COM interface will have two methods with identical names (an overloaded method).
 If the two methods are both named `Foo`, then name them `Foo_1` and `Foo_2`.
 In addition, overloaded methods must appear in *reverse* order to comply with the COM binary interface.
+See
+  #523 for more details.